-- To invoice clients for goods or services that weren’t paid for at the time, to process credit car payments or to collect unpaid accounts.
+To invoice clients for goods or services that weren’t paid for at the time, to process credit card payments or to collect unpaid accounts.

-- Clients or other individuals we deal with may have questions about our goods or services after they have been received.
+Clients or other individuals we deal with may have questions about our goods or services after they have been received.
 We also provide ongoing services for many of our clients over a period of months or years for which our previous records are helpful.
-We retain our client information for a minimum of ten years after the last contact to enable us to respond to those questions and provide these services (our regulatory College also requires us to retain our client records).
+We retain our client information for a minimum of ten years after the last contact to enable us to respond to those questions and provide these services (the regulatory College of Kinesiology requires us to retain our client records).